2021 Trip Dates:

 - Hand sanitizer

-- Small gifts to offer people along the way, such as our hosts
+- Small gifts to offer people along the way (see below)

-Often people pack clothing that is worn while there but then leave them behind for our friends.
+Pro tip: Often people will pack clothing they don’t mind leaving behind for our friends.

-You can help us collect items by asking family, friends and church for the following:
+You can help us collect items by asking your family, friends, and church for the following: